cedriczeiter/Ant-Colony-Optimization-Portfolio-Optimization/README.md

 - $R_f$ is the risk-free rate (3%)
 - $\sigma_p$ is the portfolio volatility (standard deviation)

+After adding realistic constraints to the portfolio weights, the problem becomes more challenging and reflective of real-world investment scenarios.
+This non-convex optimization problem requires sophisticated algorithms to find high-quality solutions efficiently, which is why we explore metaheuristic approaches like ACO and GA.

 ### Constraints

 - **Maximum weight**: No single asset can exceed 30% of the portfolio